Government of Wales Act 1998: Provisions

-The Act also established the Auditor General for Wales and the Welsh Administration Ombudsman and also gave the National Assembly for Wales the ability to reorganise some Welsh public bodies.
+The act also established the Auditor General for Wales and the Welsh Administration Ombudsman and also gave the National Assembly for Wales the ability to reorganise some Welsh public bodies.

 Bill provisions

 On 26 November 1997, the Government of Wales Bill was first read in the House of Commons of the UK Parliament.
 This followed the white paper policy objectives in further legal detail and added the "First Secretary" role to lead the executive committee of a "National Assembly" (rather than "Assembly for Wales").
 The Assembly would be an independent "corporate body" able to make secondary legislation in devolved areas whereas primary legislation powers would stay at Westminster for all matters.The Welsh Assembly would be funded using a "block grant" similarly to the already existing Welsh Office using the Barnett formula.

 Welsh Assembly elections would include one vote for a constituency Assembly Member (AM) and one regional vote of Wales's five electoral regions.
 There would be 40 constituency AM's were elected "first past the post" and 20 "list" AMs were elected via the D'Hondt method.

-Clause 34 of the Bill would allow the Assembly to consider “any matter affecting Wales” and a mechanism for potential further transfer of powers to allow the "process" of devolution to continue as suggested by Ron Davies.
+Clause 34 of the bill would allow the Assembly to consider “any matter affecting Wales” and a mechanism for potential further transfer of powers to allow the "process" of devolution to continue as suggested by Ron Davies.

-The Bill became an Act on 31 July 1998 and, on 1 July 1999, the Welsh Office was replaced with the "Wales Office".
+The bill became an act on 31 July 1998 and, on 1 July 1999, the Welsh Office was replaced with the "Wales Office".

+The bill allowed the records of devolved public bodies to be stored in Wales.

+The bill did not give the assembly primary legislative powers.

+Amendments

+The Government of Wales Act 2006 made several amendments to the act, including primary legislative powers.